Table of contentsSkip table of contents

 Which screen sizes to design, build and test on is a perennial topic in web development.
 While well-built responsive websites will work at any size, during development it's easier to use a small number of sizes to check with (even in Polypane!)

 But what sizes to use?
-There's a number of different approaches we'll go over in this article, all updated to be relevant in 2022.
+There's a number of different approaches we'll go over in this article, all updated to be relevant in 2022 and 2023.

 - Base it off device groups: mobile, tablet, laptop and desktop.